marcelfrey29/SEB-07-AKSE-Cloud-Computing/todo-service/README.md

 The Backend provides REST-Endpoints for the [Frontend](../todo-frontend/README.md) Application.<br>
 Requests need an `Authorization`-Header, because the JWT contains the user information.<br>
 The identity of the user is then validated against [Keycloak](../keycloak/README.md).<br>
-All Todo-Lists and Todos are stored in DynamoDB.
+All Todo-Lists and Todos are stored in DynamoDB.<br>
+For local development, DynamoDB-Local is used (see below).

 ## Core Technologies